 Towards this backdrop, the intention of the study is to examine the role of the media in ethnic tensions in contemporary Ethiopia.
 The methodology is twofold, combining in-depth interviews with framing analysis.
 For the interview part, we have met approximately 25 persons with key positions in all major parts of the media in the country.
-For the framing analysis, we have scrutinized the media coverage of eight crucial incidents between 2018 and 2020 in ten different media outlets.
+For the framing analysis, we have scrutinized the media coverage of eight crucial incidents of 2019 in ten different media outlets.